A286 / Alloy 660 for excellent high temperature oxidation resistance

 - Maintains high strength at elevated temperatures

-A286 screws, also known as Alloy 660 screws are stainless steel alloy which contains iron, nickel and chromium.
-A286 socket head cap screws are known for their high strength, creep resistance and oxidation resistance at elevated temperatures once age hardened.
-As a result, A286 screws provide high levels of strength from room temperature up to about 1300°F (700°C).
+A286 socket head cap screws, also known as Alloy 660 screws are stainless steel alloy which contains iron, nickel and chromium.
+A286 screws are known for their high strength, creep resistance and oxidation resistance at elevated temperatures once age hardened.
+As a result, A286 / Alloy 660 screws provide high levels of strength from room temperature up to about 1300°F (700°C).

 A286 socket head cap screws are also mildly corrosion resistant.
 While they should not be used for strong acid environments, they provide excellent oxidation resistance up to 1500°F (815°C) in conditions that would typically be found in high temperature exhaust streams.

-Because of the properties of Alloy 660 / A286, these socket head cap screws are often found in high temperature engine, manifold, exhaust and turbine applications as well as off-shore oil & gas applications.
+Because of the properties of Alloy 660 / A286, these screws are often found in high temperature engine, manifold, exhaust and turbine applications as well as off-shore oil & gas applications.
 In addition, A286 / Alloy 660 is also non-magnetic and finds a niche in non-magnetic cryogenic equipment.
+A286 fasteners can also be made to the ASTM A453 Grade 660 specification.
+This ensures specific tensile and stress rupture properties which are critical high temperature applications.

 Screw Types: 12 Point Screws, Button Head Cap Screws, Flat Head Screws, Hex Cap Screws, Pan Head Screws, Set Screws, Socket Head Cap Screws, Tamper Resistant Security Screws, Torx Screws, Vented Screws